iamyounix/msimagb460_tomahawk/guide and samples/transferring opencore to clover/transferring opencore to clover.md

 ## config.plist Settings (SMBIOS, Quirks and Others)

 The distinction between the two configurations is shown below.
-Normally, OpenCore and Clover Quirks is the same..
+Normally, OpenCore and Clover Quirks is the same.
 Check all the Quirks needed and compare.

 - OpenCore
   - [opencore_config.plist](https://github.com/theofficialcopypaste/ihackmsimagb460tomahawk/blob/main/guide%20and%20samples/transferring%20opencore%20to%20clover/opencore_config.plist)